 My teaching focuses on emotion, motivation, and neuroscience.
 I was hired by Assumption as a biopsychology professor, and teach the majority of our department’s offerings in physiological psychology and neuroscience.
 In 2011 I led our department in developing a Psychology major with a Brain, Behavior, and Cognition concentration.

-My book, The Spark of Learning: Energizing the College Classroom with the Science of Emotion, was published by West Virginia University Press in 2016 as part of James Lang’s series on teaching and learning in higher education.
+My first book, The Spark of Learning: Energizing the College Classroom with the Science of Emotion, was published by West Virginia University Press in 2016 as part of James Lang’s series on teaching and learning in higher education.
 You can more read about it here.
 My next book, HIVEMIND: The Perils and Promise of Our Collective Social Selves, is due out in March 2019 from Grand Central Publishing.